Traditional Braces in Cos Cob & Greenwich

 invisalign

 Dr. Garrick F. Wong provides traditional braces to patients in Cos Cob and throughout Greenwich, CT.
-Call 203-625-9888 to learn more and schedule your appointment.
+Call 203-625-9888 to learn more and schedule your appointment for orthodontic services.

 Orthodontics has changed a lot in recent decades, but one thing remains the same: traditional metal braces are the most popular treatment option we provide.
-Braces are cost-effective, they perform well, and modern braces are better than ever before.
-With today’s lower profile brackets and advanced archwire technology, we can move teeth more quickly and comfortably.
-It’s easy to see why so many of our patients choose braces.
+Braces are cost-effective, they perform well, and modern braces are better than ever before for oral health.
+With today’s lower profile brackets and advanced archwire technology, we can move teeth more quickly and comfortably through precise tooth movement.
+It’s easy to see why so many of our patients choose braces for aligning teeth and creating beautiful smiles.

 How Traditional Braces Work

 Brackets are affixed to each of your teeth and a metal wire is attached to them with an elastic tie.
-This wire is shaped in such a way that it moves your teeth into the new positions planned by Dr. Wong.
+This wire is shaped in such a way that it moves crooked teeth into the new positions planned by Dr. Wong as part of your personalized treatment plan.

-The treatment time needed for braces varies depending on the amount of correction needed.
+The treatment time needed for braces varies depending on the amount of correction needed and specific orthodontic issues.
 Every four to six weeks, you’ll visit our office and Dr. Wong will adjust your archwires and ensure that your teeth are moving as expected.
-Once treatment is complete, you’ll be given a fixed or removable retainer to maintain your results for a lifetime.
+This regular orthodontic care helps prevent any future problems.
+Once orthodontic treatment is complete, you’ll be given a fixed or removable retainer to maintain your results for a lifetime.

 Metal Braces vs. Ceramic Braces